School Based Programs

 Project D.A.R.E. teaches the children how to weigh negative and positive consequences, how to build good self-esteem, recognize and deal with peer type pressures and much more.
 These are all very important factors that the child will face in the upcoming years that will surely have an influence on his or her life.
 We must not lose sight of our younger generation.
 As the saying goes, "Our young people of today will be our leaders of tomorrow."
 Let us join together and afford them the vital opportunity they need to live in a drug free society.
 This is project D.A.R.E.
 Thank you for your support.

 Junior Sheriff's Academy

-We are looking for Middle School and High School students between the ages of 12 and 15 that have an interest in the Law Enforcement Profession.
+We are looking for Middle School and High School, male and female students, between the ages of 12 and 15 that have an interest in the Law Enforcement Profession.
 Students will experience Rappelling, Team Building, Swift Water Rescue, Shooting, Evasive Driving and Basic Law Enforcement training with the Junior Sheriff's Academy this summer!
-We are accepting applications for both males and females.
 To be eligible, you must attend a school in Randolph County.
 Transportation and meals are provided, and there is no cost to Cadets.
-See your SR.O.
-For more details and information!
+See your SRO For more details and information!

 We are also looking for Middle School and High School EC students between the ages of 12 and 15 that have an interest in meeting and spending the day with Randolph County First Responders.
 Students will experience canine demonstration, the SWAT Unit, the Motor Unit, great food and more.
-This has been set for August 12, 2022 from 9-1.
+The date has been set for August 18, 2023, from 9-1.

 You must reside in Randolph County to attend.